 A note about double counting for BSE-MSE students.
-BSE-MSE students are not permitted to double count credits taken in their undergrad program towards their Masters program required credits.
+BSE-MSE students are not permitted to double count credits taken in their undergrad program towards their Master's program required credits.
 However, if

-1) a course that is required for the Masters program is taken as an undergrad during their time at Hopkins and

-2) they did not use the course to count towards their undergrad graduation requirements credits then they are permitted to use these credits towards their Master's program requirements.
-In order to complete a DoGEE Master's, 30 credits of graduate level, approve courses are required.
+- 1) a course that is required for the Master's program is taken as an undergrad during their time at Hopkins and - 2) they did not use the course to count towards their undergrad graduation requirements credits then they are permitted to use these credits towards their Master's program requirements.
+In order to complete an EHE Master's, 30 credits of graduate level, approve courses are required.

-BSE-MSE students who take a required course in their undergrad program but do not use it to count towards their undergrad program required graduation credits may count that course towards their 30 credit Masters program credit requirement.
+BSE-MSE students who take a required course in their undergrad program but do not use it to count towards their undergrad program required graduation credits may count that course towards their 30 credit Master's program credit requirement.